 Don't get me wrong, I mean, I can be quick I need to be, and have done projects that were super urgent in 24 hours, but it’s far from ideal, obviously.

-I currently use Cageapp.com to: upload, and present all my ideas, sketches, digital mock-ups along with appended comments, to each project on Cage.
+I currently use Invison.com to: upload, and present all my ideas, sketches, digital mock-ups along with appended comments, to each project.

 This is a super handy way for both client, and designer, to see progress at a glance, and refer back to other past ideas, comments etc.

-With Cageapp, the client can also add notes to the screenshots, create tasks for me, and even download the various images.
+With Invision, the client can also add notes to the screenshots, create tasks for me, and even download the various images.

-Ultimately, this was an attempt to give you an 'average' idea of my overall logo design process, but please bear in mind: it does certainly vary from client-to-client, and project-to-project.
+Ultimately, this was an attempt to give you an 'average' idea of my overall logo design process, but please do bear in mind: it certainly will vary from client-to-client, and project-to-project.